 - The second approach is for legislators to mandate specific nurse to patient ratios in legislation or regulation.

 - A third approach is requiring facilities to disclose staffing levels to the public and /or a regulatory body.

 The American Nurses Association (ANA) supports a legislative model in which nurses are empowered to create staffing plans specific to each unit.
 This approach aides in establishing staffing levels that are flexible and account for changes; including intensity of patient's needs, the number of admissions, discharges and transfers during a shift, level of experience of nursing staff, layout of the unit, and availability of resources (ancillary staff, technology etc.).
 Establishing minimum upwardly adjustable staffing levels is statute may also aide the committee in achieving safe and appropriate staffing plans.

 States with Staffing Laws

 14 states currently addressed nurse staffing in hospitals in law / regulations: CA, CT, IL, MA, MN, NV, NJ, NY, OH, OR, RI, TX, VT, and WA.

-- 7 states require hospitals to have staffing committees responsible for plans and staffing policy – CT, IL, NV, OH, OR, TX, WA.
+- 7 states require hospitals to have staffing committees responsible for plans (nurse-driven ratios) and staffing policy – CT, IL, NV, OH, OR, TX, WA.

 - CA is the only state that stipulates in law and regulations a required minimum nurse to patient ratios to be maintained at all times by unit.
 MA passed a law specific to ICU requiring a 1:1 or 1:2 nurse to patient ratio depending on stability of the patient.

 - 5 states require some form of disclosure and / or public reporting – IL, NJ, NY, RI, VT

 - NC (2009) requested a study in the use of mandatory overtime as a staffing tool.
 No subsequent action taken.

 - DC and ME (2004) – passed legislation; later amended from original intent; staffing mandate removed.